nasa-jpl/ION-DTN/gh-pages/docs/Platform-Macros-Error-Reporting.md

 ### itoa

     ```c
-    char *itoa(int value)
+    char *itoa(long long value)
     ```

-Returns a string representation of the signed integer in value, nominally for immediate use as an argument to putErrmsg().
-[Note that the string is constructed in a static buffer; this function is not thread-safe.]
+Returns a string representation of the signed long long in value, nominally for immediate use as an argument to putErrmsg().

 ### utoa

     ```c
-    char *utoa(unsigned int value)
+    char *utoa(unsigned long long value)
     ```

-Returns a string representation of the unsigned integer in value, nominally for immediate use as an argument to putErrmsg().
-[Note that the string is constructed in a static buffer; this function is not thread-safe.]
+Returns a string representation of the unsigned long long in value, nominally for immediate use as an argument to putErrmsg().

 ### postErrmsg